 Make sure to credit people in the way they want their name to appear, not how you want it to appear.
 Don't, for example, list someone as "Photographer: Jenn" if that person is a friend who just happened to shoot some photos for the day and doesn't believe he or she requires his or her own title!
 This may be different if the photographer is a professional.

-How to Present your Credits?
+How to present your A Credits?

 I recommend developing your own "crediting style" that corresponds to your brand and having fun with it.
 When each of your posts follows the same format, your followers will become accustomed to and appreciate the information being shared and ultimately you will get more followers on Instagram.